-- (5) "Permanently affixed" means installed on the land in the manner specified by the manufacturer's installation instructions and by the applicable federal, state, and local laws. - (5) "Mobile home" means a structure manufactured before June 15, 1976, transportable in one or more sections, which, in the traveling mode, is eight body feet or more in width or 40 body feet or more in length, or, when erected on site, is 320 or more square feet, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems contained therein; and except that such term shall not include any self-propelled recreational vehicle.
+- (5) "Mobile home" means a structure manufactured before June 15, 1976, transportable in one or more sections, which, in the traveling mode, is eight body feet or more in width or 40 body feet or more in length, or, when erected on site, is 320 or more square feet, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems contained therein; and except that such term shall not include any self-propelled recreational vehicle. - (6) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.

-- (6) \"Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (7) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (8) "Recorder" means the government official that records documents affecting land titles and makes them available for public inspection. - (9) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States. - (10) "Transferee" means a person who acquires property by any legal means, including sale, gift, and testate and intestate succession. - (11) "Transferor" means a person who transfers property by any legal means, including sale, gift, and testate and intestate succession. - (12) "Sign" means, with present intent to authenticate or adopt a record: - (A) to execute or adopt a tangible symbol; or - (B) to attach to or logically associate with the record an electronic symbol, sound, or process.
+1 (7) "Record" means information that is inscribed on a tangible medium or that is stored 2 in an electronic or other medium and is retrievable in perceivable form.
+3 (8) "Recorder" means the government official that records documents affecting land 4 titles and makes them available for public inspection.
+5 (9) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 6 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 7 the United States.
+8 (10) "Transferee" means a person who acquires property by any legal means, including 9 sale, gift, and testate and intestate succession.
+10 (11) "Transferor" means a person who transfers property by any legal means, including 11 sale, gift, and testate and intestate succession.
+12 (12) "Sign" means, with present intent to authenticate or adopt a record: 13 (A) to execute or adopt a tangible symbol; or 14 (B) to attach to or logically associate with the record an electronic 15 symbol, sound, or process.
+16 Alternative A 17 (13) "Situated" means installed on land owned or leased by a manufactured home 18 transferee.
+19 Alternative B 20 (13) "Situated" means installed on land owned or leased by a manufactured home 21 transferee with the running gear removed.
+22 Alternative C 23 (13) "Situated" means installed on land owned or leased by a manufactured home